PmagPy/PmagPy-docs/example_notebooks/template_notebooks.md

 Mean determination template 🎯
 ^^^

-This notebook calculates means from directional data using both Fisher statistics and a bootstrap approach.
+This notebook calculates means and associated uncertainty from directional data using both Fisher statistics and a bootstrap approach.
 :::

 :::{grid-item-card}